ejmeitz/CrystalCumulants.jl/README.md

 > 1) Be sure to set `JULIA_NUM_THREADS` or `PYTHON_JULIACALL_THREADS` in your environment to enable multi-threading of the code!
 > 2) Always use the primitive cell.
 The number of atoms in the primitive cell dicates the computational cost and RAM usage (lower better).
 > 3) The `free_energy_q_mesh` and `nconf` dictate runtime for a given primitive cell.
 It is recommended to run a convergence study to asses what grid size and how many samples are needed to get converged results and minimize runtime.

+The discussion below pertains to the Julia package.
+Please see the [Python documentation](https://ejmeitz.github.io/CrystalCumulants.jl/python/) or the README in the `python` directory for more details on installing and using the Python package.
+Full documentation: [https://ejmeitz.github.io/CrystalCumulants.jl](https://ejmeitz.github.io/CrystalCumulants.jl).

 ### Installation